hannah26hannah/capacitor-next-starter/README.md

 `"build-mobile": "next build && next export && npx cap sync"`

 This one lets you copy the assets over to your iOS/Android projects by typing: `npx cap sync` automatically with one command line.

+Apple Silicon-powered Mac has `ffi` Bus Error on `npx cap add` command.

+> This is a CocoaPods bug related to ffi not installing on M1.
+For now, you need to have Rosetta installed, install ffi on a x86_64 architecture and run pod install using the simulated Intel architecture for the first time.